 Osar Lake Trail (#4) begins at milepost 37 on the Denali Highway.
 The trail runs 8 miles to Osar Lake.

-Overall, Tangle Lakes District is the 16th most popular walking & backpacking of all 54 hiking in Alaska.
+Overall, Tangle Lakes District is the 17th most popular hiking trail of all 54 hikes in Alaska.